mohitkesarwani/Bitcoin-notifications/README.md

 # Bitcoin Notification API

-This project provides a simple Express server that fetches current Bitcoin data from the Twelve Data API.
+This project provides a simple Express server that fetches current Bitcoin data from the CryptoCompare API.

 ## Setup